DiamondMVC/Diamond/docs/reference/logging/index.md

 To register a logging facility you simply call one of the following functions:

 * **log(LogType logType, void delegate(LogResult) logger,lazy string messsage = null);**
+  * Used for custom loggers
 * **logToFile(LogType logType, string file, void delegate(LogResult) callback = null);**
+  * Used for file logging
 * **logToDatabase(LogType logType, string table, void delegate(LogResult) callback = null, string connectionString = null);**
+  * Used for database logging

 **LogResult** is a class and from that you can get all the information about the log.